 The only thing which can be seen is Stabilo Boss Highlighters, because at the end of the line too much color accumulated.
 But as my experience tells me this is problem with Stabilo Highlighters – you really need to be careful using those.

 I also tested watercolor and was even happier!
 I applied it three times – the first time with excess water and the next two times with less and less water on the brush.
 There was no bleeding, and only with an excess amount of water on the brush, you can see the paper being a bit damaged (it’s at the bottom of letter M).
 This was an amazing result!

 The price for their notebooks is £14.95, so around $20.
 From what I saw, this seems like an average price for a quality notebook of this size.

 Conclusion (after 6 months of using)

 Based on my experience over the last 6 months, this is a great journal.
-I really enjoy using it and I think it might be a great choice for you as well!
-However, I’ll let you be the judge – check below pros and cons I found.
+I really enjoy using it, and I think it might be a great choice for you as well!
+However, I’ll let you be the judge – check below the pros and cons I found.

 - Great quality eco-friendly paper